Goal-based portfolio selection with mental accounting: Stochastic subsolution

 Lemma \ref{lem:two_sub} below shows that the family $\cV^-$ of stochastic subsolutions is stable under maximum.
 We omit the proof, since it follows directly from the definition of stochastic subsolutions and is similar to \citet[Lemma 4.1]{bayraktar2015stochastic}. \begin{lemma} If $ (v^1_1, \ldots, v^1_k, \ldots, v^1_{K+1})$ and $ (v^2_1, \ldots, v^2_k, \ldots, v^2_{K+1})$ are stochastic subsolutions, then $(v^1_1 \vee v^2_1, \ldots, v^1_k \vee v^2_k, \ldots, v^1_{K+1} \vee v^2_{K+1})$ is also a stochastic subsolution. \end{lemma}

-To address the boundary conditions of the viscosity supersolution, we consider an important example of stochastic subsolutions: the {\it value} function without mental accounting, i.e., $\lambda_{k} = \theta_k = 0$.
+To address the boundary conditions of the viscosity supersolution, we consider an important example of a stochastic subsolution: the {\it value} function without mental accounting, i.e., $\lambda_{k} = \theta_k = 0$.
 In this context, \cite{capponi2024} considered a single portfolio $X$ for all goals.
 Between two goal deadlines, the single wealth process $X$ satisfies

 where the initial wealth $x$ is one-dimensional.
 At the goal deadline $T_k$, the agent withdraws $C_k$ to fund goal $k$.
 Hence, $X(T_k) = X(T_k-) - C_k$.

 During time $t \in [T_{k-1}, T_{k}]$ with $k = 1, \ldots, K+1$, the value function without mental accounting is defined as